gisaia/-ARLAS-stack-ais-tutorial/README.md

 <br />

-In the Style section, we choose Generated colors option that will automatically generates a hex color from the chosen field values.
+In the Style section, we choose Generated colors option that will automatically generate a hex color from the chosen field values.
 For our case, we choose `Ship type` field
 <p align="center">
     <img src="./images/14_ais_edit_layer_boats_style.png" width="100%">
 </p>